-Sonya Bourgeois is a policy professional with the Ontario Public Service, leading projects in the areas of violence against women, health policy, community and social service delivery, and gender-based policy and program development.
+Sonya is an Associate Director with the City of Toronto specializing in the areas of health promotion and policy development, responding to the drug poisoning crisis and the COVID-19 pandemic.
+Previous to her work with the City of Toronto, she spent time working with the Ontario Public Service as a policy professional in the areas of violence against women, community services and health system strategy, public health, and gender-based policy.
 She holds a Masters in Social Work from York University, and has published in the areas of women and HIV, and access to abortion in Canada.
+Sonya is also currently a member of the Board of Directors at the Wellesley Institute in Toronto.
 Early in her career, she worked as a fundraising professional in the areas of human rights, mental health, and community development.
-She is a former staff member of The Redwood and loves to ride her bicycle.
+She is a former staff member of The Redwood and loves to ride her bicycle around the City.

 Olayinka Ekenkwo is currently the founder and sole proprietor at the Law Office of Olayinka Ekenkwo.
 Prior to starting her law practice, Olayinka worked for several years with the Ontario Public Service first as a legal intern with the Legal Services Branch of the Ministry of Labour before articling with the Crown Law Office Civil, Ministry of Attorney General.
 Olayinka worked as a Human Rights Advisor in the Workplace Discrimination and Harassment Prevention Office of the Ministry of Government and Consumer Services for five years before she left to start her practice in Ajax, Ontario.
 Olayinka immigrated to Canada in 2008 after living in the United Kingdom where she went to law school.
 She is a Canadian citizen as well as a Nigerian where she was born.
 When not practicing law, Olayinka is passionate about working with women and young people.
 She is an author and inspirational speaker and coach and enjoys hiking and the outdoors.
 Olayinka is married with children.